 By David Grossman

-So when considering a franchise vs. an independent business, how do you decide which is best for you?
+So, when considering a franchise versus an independent business, how do you decide which is best for you?
 Let’s take a look at some of the key pros and cons of joining a franchise, as well as some considerations when selecting a franchise if you do choose that path.

 Here are some of the key considerations of joining a franchise, starting with the downside: